 In addition to funds governed by the FMAP, the federal government provides enhanced matching rates for select services, providers, or groups of beneficiaries.
 The most prominent example stems from the Affordable Care Act (ACA), which expanded the Medicaid program to cover individuals with incomes up to 138 percent of the poverty level; the federal government covers nearly all the cost of coverage for the expansion population.

 Remaining Medicaid expenditures are referred to as the nonfederal share, and federal law requires that states finance at least 40 percent of their share of total Medicaid expenditures through state funds.
 The remaining 60 percent of the nonfederal share can come from “other state funds” including funding transferred from local governments or revenue collected from provider taxes and fees.

-According to the National Association of State Budget Officers, in fiscal year 2021 (which for most states is July 1–June 30) the program cost a total of $721 billion, about $233 billion of which was the nonfederal share.
+However, in practice this is not the case.
+According to the National Association of State Budget Officers, in fiscal year 2022 (which for most states is July 1–June 30) the program cost a total of $789 billion, about $249 billion of which was the nonfederal share.

 Medicaid expenditures rose steadily from 2008 to 2018 as a percentage of total state spending, growing from 20.5 percent of state budgets to 29.3 percent.
 That growth reflects broader health spending trends and includes the effect of the ACA expansion in 2014.
-Nevertheless, Medicaid expenditures grew more slowly than other elements of state budgets — including education — and have declined slightly in the last three years.
+Nevertheless, Medicaid expenditures grew more slowly than other elements of state budgets — including education.

 States finance the nonfederal share of their Medicaid expenditures in large part through general revenues, which consist of revenue from sources including personal and corporate income taxes and sales taxes.
 States can also use funds raised from local governments and through taxes on healthcare providers to finance the nonfederal share of their Medicaid payments.